Angela Hitler: Post-war

 Adolf apparently had a low opinion of the intelligence of both his sisters, calling them "stupid geese".
-Nevertheless, she spoke very highly of him, even after the war, and claimed that neither her brother nor she herself had known anything about the Holocaust.
+Nevertheless, she spoke very highly of him, even after the war, and claimed that neither her half brother nor she had known anything about the Holocaust.
 Angela Hitler died of a stroke on 30 October 1949 in Hanover.

 Family

-Her son, Leo, had a son – Peter (b.
+Angela's son, Leo, had a son – Peter (b.
 1931), a retired engineer who lives in Linz, Austria.
-Angela's daughter Elfriede married German lawyer Ernst Hochegger on 27 June 1937 in Düsseldorf; they had a son, Heiner Hochegger (born in January 1945).
+Her daughter Elfriede married German lawyer Ernst Hochegger on 27 June 1937 in Düsseldorf; they had a son, Heiner Hochegger (born in January 1945).

-Film portrayals
+In popular culture

-She is played by Helene Thimig in the movie The Hitler Gang (1944).
+Angela Hitler is played by Helene Thimig in the 1944 film The Hitler Gang.
 In the miniseries Hitler: The Rise of Evil (2003), she is portrayed by Julie-Ann Hassett.

 In the French comedy L'as des as (1982), Angela Hitler is portrayed as the caretaker of Hitler's Obersalzberg residence.
 She is played in drag by Günter Meisner, the same actor who plays Hitler.